-Joanne King is the Director of Commercial Operations at LaGuardia Gateway Partners, the manager, and developer of LaGuardia Airport’s Terminal B. Currently undergoing a multi-year redevelopment, valued at $5.1 billion dollars (including $4 billion in construction value), the project is the largest public-private partnership in US aviation history.
+Joanne King is the Director of Commercial Operations at LaGuardia Gateway Partners and the manager and developer of LaGuardia Airport Terminal B. Currently undergoing a multi-year redevelopment, valued at $5.1 billion dollars (including $4 billion in construction value), the project is the largest public-private partnership in US aviation history.

 Now over 85% complete, the new Terminal B features over 70,000 square feet of commercial space in which 60+ commercial partners operate.
-Prior to joining LaGuardia Gateway Partners, Joanne served as General Manager of Westfield’s concession program for American Airlines’ Terminal 8 at JFK.
-In her free time, Joanne uses skills honed over her 15+ year career in property management to benefit charitable causes for organizations such as the Make a Wish Foundation and remains an active member of the JFK Rotary Club.
+Before joining LaGuardia Gateway Partners, Joanne served as General Manager of Westfield’s concession program for American Airlines’ Terminal 8 at JFK airport.
+In her free time, Joanne uses skills honed over her 15+ year career in property management to benefit charitable causes for organizations such as the Make-a-Wish Foundation and remains an active member of the JFK Rotary Club.

 1 As the New Terminal B at LaGuardia Airport begins to welcome back travelers, what does LaGuardia Gateway Partners have in place and planned to make the experience memorable?

 We are so excited to see more and more passengers traveling through each day.
 As you know, we opened the new Terminal B Arrivals & Departures Hall in June 2020.
 Due to the pandemic, however, not all of our shops and restaurants could open.
 The units were built out and ready to go but remained closed.
 With passenger volumes increasing, we are now opening many of these units.
 In June, Hill Country Barbecue opened in our food court as well as Mulberry Street, our first sit-down dining and bar in the Arrivals & Departures Hall.
 In early July, The Dean, a men’s shopping emporium, opened as well.
 And the beautiful new 10,000 sq feet American Express Centurion Lounge has also opened.